brychcy/firefox-tls-inspector-detector/README.md

-To install as temporary plugin use, about:debugging#/runtime/this-firefox Then click on the extensions icon and in it settings, pin it in the toolbar
+To install as temporary plugin use about:debugging#/runtime/this-firefox (select manifest.json) Then click on the extensions icon and in it settings, pin it in the toolbar